becgoss/rg-gatsby/pages/articles/2017-02-02-rapha-nav/index.md

   <img class="border-box" src="./Card-Sorting.jpg" alt="Filter Mobile Version" />
 </figure>

-We used Optimal Sort to perform a Treejacking exercise, this allowed us to set up a navigation heirachy and then ask users to perform various tasks, such as "If you wanted to buy a Jersey, where would you look?"
+We used Optimal Sort to perform a Tree Testing exercise, this allowed us to set up a navigation heirachy and then ask users to perform various tasks, such as "If you wanted to buy a Jersey, where would you look?"
 This then showed us where our users expected to find items and gave us a lot of insight into the problem areas.

 **"Where would you expect to find an Essentials Case?"**
 </div>